itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -v /path/on/host:/data \
         -e TYPE=PAPER -e VERSION=1.9.4 \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server --noconsole

+If you are hosting your own copy of PaperSpigot you can override the download URL with:
+* -e PAPER_DOWNLOAD_URL=<url>

 You can install Bukkit plugins in two ways...